-If you’re considering crowdsourcing QA, you may just want to hit the pause button and read this first.
+If you’re considering crowdsourced software testing, you may just want to hit the pause button and read this first.

 The crowdsourcing concept has been growing in popularity for quite some time.
 These days, you can crowdsource everything from a new product to your kids’ batman-themed birthday party.